kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

-Downgrading to a version which no longer supports cluster-scoped policy APIs must ensure that appropriate security rules are created to mimick the cluster-scoped policy rules by other means, such that no unintended traffic is allowed.
+Downgrading to a version which no longer supports cluster-scoped policy APIs must ensure that appropriate security rules are created to mimick the cluster-scoped policy rules by other means, such that no unintended traffic is allowed, and all intended traffic is allowed.

 ### Version Skew Strategy